 Return to Operations FAQ

-As the Michigan State University Libraries reopen, the most important consideration will be the health and safety of employees and patrons.
+As the Michigan State University Libraries reopen, the most important consideration is the health and safety of employees and patrons.
 The University and the Libraries have taken steps to mitigate risk by altering operations, modifying physical spaces, and increasing cleaning and sanitation measures with the guidance of the university officials as well as federal, state, and local officials, and public health agencies.

 While these modifications provide a way for the Libraries to reopen in as safe a manner as possible, risk to employees and patrons cannot be fully mitigated.
 Employees who can work from home should continue to do so, and patrons should rely on virtual services as much as possible.